How Much Exercise Can Improve Your Mood?

 Scientists may never pin down an exact formula for an ideal “happiness workout.”
 That’s because each person’s reaction to exercise is different based on body composition and level of fitness, as well as the types of activity the individual enjoys and who she or he is doing it with, says Suzuki.

 Rather than following a preset prescription, test your own likes and dislikes and monitor how you feel about 15 minutes after finishing different workouts, from a brisk 30-minute walk to an hourlong spin class.
-You might want to take a cue from sports scientists and keep an actual log, rating your mood on a scale of one to ten to help you pinpoint what types of activities serve you best.
+You might want to take a cue from sports scientists and keep a log, rating your mood on a scale of one to ten to help you pinpoint what types of activities serve you best.

 Per Suzuki, about 15 minutes after working out most people report higher mood states, regardless of the type of activity involved.
 This self-experimentation is just to figure out which types of exercise work best for you.